 |Ingress to Google Cloud||Traffic from your users enters Google's network at a location nearest to them.||Traffic from your users enters Google's network through peering, ISP, or transit networks in the region where you have deployed your Google Cloud resources.|

 Egress traffic is sent through Google's network backbone, leaving at a global edge point of presence (PoP) closest to your users.

 Egress traffic is sent to the internet through a peering or transit network local to the Google Cloud region from which it originates.

 Premium Tier delivers traffic from external systems to Google Cloud resources by using Google's low latency, highly reliable global network.
 This network consists of an extensive private fiber network with over 100 points of presence (PoPs) around the globe.
 This network is designed to tolerate multiple failures and disruptions while still delivering traffic.

 Premium Tier supports both regional external IP addresses and global external IP addresses for VM instances and load balancers.
 All global external IP addresses must use Premium Tier.
-Applications that require high performance and availability, such as those that use HTTP(S), TCP proxy, and SSL proxy load balancers with backends in more than one region, require Premium Tier.
+Applications that require high performance and availability, such as those that use external HTTP(S) load balancers, external TCP proxy load balancers, and external SSL proxy load balancers with backends in more than one region, require Premium Tier.
 Premium Tier is ideal for customers with users in multiple locations worldwide who need the best network performance and reliability.